smxi/inxi/README.txt

 than it should be in the 21st century.
 The BSD support in inxi is an ongoing process, with more features being added as new data sources and types are discovered.

+All BSD issue reports unless trivial and obvious will require 1 of two things:

+1. a full --debug 21 data dump so I don't have to spend days trying to get the information I need to resolve the issue from the issue poster.

+2. direct ssh access to at least a comparable live BSD version, that is, if the issue is on a laptop, access has to be granted to the laptop, or a similar one.

+I decided I have to adopt this much more strict policy with BSDs after wasting untold hours on trying to get good BSD support, and in the end, I realized, the only BSDs that are well supported are ones that I have had direct access to for bebugging and testing.

 I will always accept patches that are well done, if they do not break GNU/Linux, and extend BSD support, or add new BSD features. inxi sets initial internal